joshuaquek/QuickAuth/README.md

 const bodyParser = require('body-parser')
 const express = require('express')
 const cors = require('cors')
-const disallowCrossOrigin = cors({
+const disallowCrossOriginMiddleware = cors({
-  origin: "http://www.yourwebsitename.com", // This ensures that all requests can only come from this URL
+  origin: "http://www.yourwebsitename.com", // Ensures that other concurrent websites running on your browser cannot access your server's resources
   optionsSuccessStatus: 200
 })
+const middlewares = [
+  disallowCrossOriginMiddleware,
+  QuickAuth.AuthenticateMiddleware
+]

 // QUICKAUTH: CONFIGURES QUICKAUTH TO USE MONGO DB AS STORAGE QuickAuth.configure({
   storage: 'mongodb',  // QUICKAUTH: SPECIFIES THE TYPE OF STORAGE FOR QUICKAUTH TO USE (For now its only 'mongodb' or 'lokijs')
+  keySize: 2048 // QUICKAUTH: THE SIZE OF THE PUBLIC-PRIVATE KEY.
+1024-BIT KEYS GENERATE IN 0.2s TO 2s WHILE 2048-BIT KEYS GENERATE IN 5.0s 10.0s
   details: {
     databaseConnectionString: 'mongod://localhost:27017/mongoDbNameHere', // QUICKAUTH: YOUR MONGO DB CONNECTION STRING HERE
     storageTable: 'auth_keypair_collection' // QUICKAUTH: YOUR MONGO DB TABLE THAT QUICKAUTH WILL USE TO STORE PRIVATE-PUBLIC KEYPAIRS